sreerath-srideep/College-Boards-to-Dashboards/README.md

-# College-Boards-to-Dashboards
-This is a Business Intelligence project done by using AWS Quicksight for Data Analysis &amp; Visualization.

 # From College Boards to Dashboards
 A Business Intelligence project using **AWS QuickSight** and **Amazon Q** to analyze student enrollment patterns, uncover insights, and simulate strategies for improving satisfaction without increasing costs.